 Breaking down Corporate Identification Number

 The 21-digit Corporate Identification Number (CIN) contains structured details about a company's registration.
 Each segment of the CIN holds specific information, and it can be divided into six distinct sections.
-For example, consider the CIN: L01631KA2010PTC096843.
+Here’s a CIN number example: L01631KA2010PTC096843.
 Here's what each part signifies:

 - Section 1 – L: